Inspiration to tell stories comes to me in various ways.

 Waking up from a life-changing dream gets the creative juices flowing.

 People watching influences characters.

 Basically, everything I perceive can contribute to a story idea.

 My natural inclinations to write should have been enough to convince me this is the career I am meant to chase, but the path to pursue storytelling hit a few speed bumps.

 For nearly three years, I spent time in the corporate world in two different roles.
-At times it was enjoyable, but most of the time I experienced high levels of stress and forced myself to express enthusiasm.
+At times it was enjoyable, but most of the time, I was unhappy.

 To the surprise of many, including myself, I felt rejuvenated.

 Liberated from a job I didn’t care for, I now had clarity as to what I was meant to do.

 I wrote The Abandoned, my debut novel, to encourage my readers to think about our world from another perspective.
 If they finish it and are able to do this, I will have accomplished my goal.

 In addition to reading my published work, subscribing to my weekly newsletter gets you free microfiction stories in your inbox!